-16-BIT/24-BIT CONVERSIONS
+24-BIT/32-BIT CONVERSIONS

-By default, the AD7175-2 generates 24-bit conversions.
-However, the width of the conversions can be reduced to 16 bits.
-Setting the WL16 bit in the interface mode register to 1 rounds all data conversions to 16 bits.
+By default, the AD7177-2 generates 24-bit conversions.
+However, the width of the conversions can be increased to 32 bits.
+Setting the WL32 bit in the interface mode register to 1 sets all data conversions to 32 bits.
 Clearing this bit sets the width of the data conversions to 24 bits.
+The WL32 bit affects the size of the data register but does not affect the size of the offset or gain registers.